chippyash/Slim-Dic/README.md

 Also provides a minimalist Controller pattern class for use in your applications.

+For an example application that uses this library, please see [Slim-DIC Example](https://github.com/the-matrix/Slim-Dic-Example)

 ## Why?

 The Slim framework is great for lightweight sites but lacks the ease of creating